 He has helped thousands of people all over North America with everything from small aches and pains, high blood pressure, weight loss, reducing elevated cholesterol levels, arthritis, hair loss, chronic fatigue, autism, Attention Deficit Disorder (ADD), Alzheimer’s disease, multiple sclerosis, diabetes, asthma, Parkinson’s disease, fibromyalgia, eczema, psoriasis, vitiligo, Irritable Bowels Syndrome (IBS), leaky gut, ulcerative colitis, Crohn’s disease, leukaemia, multiple myeloma, cancer and more.

 With his health clients, part of the process is designed to help them become aware of the critical “blindspots” about how the body works that both the allopathic and alternative medical models very rarely, if ever address.
 These blindspots clearly illuminate much more of the mystery behind how inflammation occurs in our body, as well as point to a simple and common sense approach how to reverse the degeneration process in the body.
 For someone to gain this awareness often makes a big difference whether or not someone can recover from many ailments.
 You can learn more about this piece of awareness in the education section.

-Jonathan is based out of the New Westminster, Canada and regular presenter to a variety of groups in Western Canada.
+Jonathan is based out of Cloverdale, Canada and is a regular presenter to a variety of diverse groups in Western Canada.

-In his spare time, he enjoys getting out in nature, hiking, skiing, gardening, playing guitar and developing new programs for people.
+In his spare time, he enjoys getting out into nature, hiking, skiing, gardening, being a father, playing guitar and developing new programs for people.